 Play the Viktorias if:

-When he’s not dying and returning to life, Leveticus likes to delve into the secrets of Old Malifaux– specifically, the art of amalgamating flesh and steel.
+When she’s not dying and returning to life, Alyce likes to delve into the secrets of Old Malifaux– specifically, the art of amalgamating flesh and steel.
 These Amalgams are often horrific blends of dead flesh and rusty metal, or constructs like the sentient storm Ashes and Dust.
-Beyond these monstrosities, Leveticus is served by his scavengers and his faithful sidekick Rusty Alyce, so named for her habit of talking to her robotic arm.
-Alyce is a little cuckoo, but she keeps the old man focused… even if sometimes he’s a little too focused on her.
-Yes, it’s weird and creepy and mostly played for laughs in the lore, but I just try not to think about it too much.

 Leveticus famously had one of the strangest playstyles in First and Second Edition; you mostly tried to get him killed every single turn, whereupon he’d return, hale and hearty, from one of his Waifs.
-These days the Waifs are more “emergency extra lives” than “core part of a resurrection-based gameplay loop,” but Leveticus is still very hard to put down for good.
-He and his crew can do a lot of Irreducible damage (the game’s equivalent of Mortal Wounds) and can resummon destroyed models… entropy gets everyone in the end, but those who serve it sometimes get to go around the carousel one more time.
+Levi is gone, and these days the Waifs are more “emergency extra lives” than “core part of a resurrection-based gameplay loop,” but Alyce is still very hard to put down for good.
+She and his crew can do a lot of damage that ignores various pieces of defensive tech, and can summon plenty of Abominations: nasty little things that can combine into a powerful Desolation Engine.
+Alyce’s title form, from horseback, can command the loyalty of Malifaux’s four faction Riders, if you wish, though she has two crew cards to pick from in case you wanted to play a more normal crew.

 Play Leveticus if: